-All laboratory charges are accounted for in Polytech’s patient charge summary module, which tracks each patient’s lab work and the related charges.
+Polytech’s patient charge summary module accounts for all laboratory charges.
+It tracks each patient’s lab work and the related charges.
 When the work is completed, a charge summary report is produced for each patient.
 This information can be printed or sent electronically to the accounting department for bill processing.

 “Our billing department was specifically concerned with tracking test data accurately so that patients were correctly billed for every test ordered,” said Julie Dacus, laboratory manager at Carolina Multi-Specialty Associates in Greenville, S.C.
 “Because Polytech records and accurately reports every test, we never lose charges.
 We have significantly increased revenues, reduced associated billing department labor costs, and are able to submit laboratory charges to our fiscal intermediaries on time.”

 “Polytech is strong on telephone tech support,” says Brownlee.
 “Comp Pro Med didn’t just build Polytech and leave.
 They called us later to find out if the system was producing the results we wanted.
 This is very unusual in the IS field.”